samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 **Combat Encounter.** The characters encounter one or more Hostile creatures.
 For example, marching through a burning forest instead of circling around it might prompt an encounter with raging fire elementals.

 **Damage.** The characters take damage.
 For example, a character who tumbles over a waterfall might take Bludgeoning damage.
-See “[Improvising Damage](#ImprovisingDamage)” in this chapter for guidelines on determining how much damage is appropriate.
+See "[Improvising Damage](#ImprovisingDamage)" in this chapter for guidelines on determining how much damage is appropriate.

 **Exhaustion.** The obstacle fatigues the characters, causing them to gain [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition) levels.
 For example, marching through a blizzard instead of taking shelter might cause each character to gain 1d4 [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition) levels.